-Photoshop Passport Photo In 7 Steps
+Photoshop Passport Photo in 7 Steps

-Step 2.
-Open Your Image In Photoshop
+Step 2: Open Your Image in Photoshop

-Step 3: Use Crop Tool
+Step 3: Use the Crop Tool (If Needed)

 If your passport picture shows below your upper chest and far above your head, you need to cut it.
 With the crop tool selected (it’s in the toolbar on your left), pick Ratio in the drop-down menu above and set the proportions to 35 and 45.
 Once you set up each crop bar option, adjust the crop frame in such a way that your head takes up most of the picture.

-Step 4: Set Right Size
+Step 4: Set the Right Size

-Step 5: Remove Background
+Step 5: Remove the Background

 Once you’ve selected the entire backdrop, press Delete.
-In the window that just came up, click on the Contents field, select Color… and pick light grey (it’s the officially approved colour; don’t use plain white background!).
+In the window that just came up, click on the Contents field, select Color… and pick light grey (it’s the officially approved colour; don’t use a plain white background!).
 In the fields Mode and Opacity, choose Normal and 100% respectively.
 Hit OK, and you’ll see everything you selected turn nice and compliant grey!

-Step 6: Create Printable Template
+Step 6: Create a Printable Template

 Now go to File > New.
 Photoshop will open the window titled New Document.
 Here, choose the Photo tab, pick the canvas size preset named Landscape, 6 x 4 or Portrait, 6 x 4 and hit Create.